sahil0286/pokedex/README.md

 # Pokédex React API Project

-The TopNews API Project is a web application that allows users to browse for news articles by category from various sources.
+Pokédex web application built using React and an API to fetch Pokémon data and It allows users to search for Pokémon and filter them by there type.

 ## Features